Japan's 10-year bond yields remain at upper limit of BOJ's target

-TOKYO, April 21 (Reuters) - Japan's 10-year government bond yields remained at the upper limit of the Bank of Japan's target in early trade on Thursday, even after the central bank offered to buy unlimited amounts of the bonds.
+TOKYO, April 21 (Reuters) - Japan's 10-year government bond yields remained at the upper limit of the Bank of Japan's target on Thursday, even as the central bank ramped up efforts to defend its target.

-The central bank will purchase unlimited amounts of the bonds from Thursday to Tuesday next week to keep the 10-year JGB from rising above the implicit 0.25% cap it sets around its 0% target.
+The central bank on Thursday launched a purchase of unlimited amounts of the bonds that would continue until next Tuesday to keep the 10-year JGBs from rising above the implicit 0.25% cap it sets around its 0% target.

 The central bank boosted its defence on Wednesday after its single-day operation failed to lower the benchmark yields.